by Larry Magid

 Is my child at risk from online predators?

 Although it can happen, the risk of a child or teen being harmed by someone they met on the Internet is very low.
-There has been widespread misunderstanding of a 2005 study that found that 1 in 7 youths had received an unwanted online sexual solicitation but the authors of that study — the Crimes Against Children Research Center posted a fact sheet that explains that these solicitations are typically not from predators and most of the recipients of the solicitations did not view them as serious.
+There has been widespread misunderstanding of a 2005 study that found that 1 in 7 youths had received an unwanted online sexual solicitation but the authors of that study — the Crimes Against Children Research Center (CCRC) posted a fact sheet that explains that these solicitations are typically not from predators and most of the recipients of the solicitations did not view them as serious.
 “Most were limited to brief online comments or questions in chat rooms or instant messages.
 Many were simply rude, vulgar comments,” and “Almost all youth handled unwanted solicitations easily and effectively.”

 ConnectSafely.org advises young people to “be cautious when communicating with people you don’t know in person, especially if the conversation starts to be about sex or physical details.
 Don’t lead them on – you don’t want to be the target of a predator’s grooming.
-If they persist, call your local police or contact CyberTipline.com.”
+If they persist, call your local police or contact the CyberTipline.com.”

 How common and dangerous is cyberbullying?